 The pair reportedly posted AWD flyers and attached stickers with antisemitic slogans – some featuring an early AWD tagline urging readers to “Join your local Nazis!”
 Surveillance footage captured two individuals leaving flyers around campus dormitories.

 AWD flyers began appearing elsewhere throughout the country in late March 2016, first on the campus of Old Dominion University in Virginia, and then at Boston University in late April.

 Then, in June 2016, member Stephen Billingsley of San Antonio, Texas, became the first member of the group to reveal his identity while protesting a vigil for the victims of the Pulse nightclub terror attack.
 Billingsley was being questioned by authorities when he removed his mask and gave a Nazi salute to cameras, following an altercation with a vigil participant.
-“I am a member of the Atomwaffen Division, a new and rising U.S.-based National-Socialist movement,” he later told a San Antonio Express-News reporter via Facebook message, “Our members have been responsible for spreading recruitment drive materials on the campuses of the following universities: University of Central Florida, Old Dominion University and Boston University.”
+“I am a member of the Atomwaffen Division, a new and rising U.S.-based National-Socialist movement,” he later told a San Antonio Express-News reporter via Facebook message, adding, “Our members have been responsible for spreading recruitment drive materials on the campuses of the following universities: University of Central Florida, Old Dominion University and Boston University.”

 In October 2016, Texas AWD members joined a White Lives Matter protest at the Houston office of the Anti-Defamation League.
 Over the next seven months, some of the AWD members present that day would come to rank among the group’s most influential members.
 They would also ultimately lead themselves and others into the custody of federal law enforcement.

 By June 2017, AWD had placed propaganda on eight more campuses including the University of Chicago, the University of Washington, Texas A&M University, State College of Florida Manatee-Sarasota, the University of Pennsylvania, Evergreen State College, Arizona State University and the University of Colorado.